Go! Go! Kokopolo

 Go!
 Go!
-Kokopolo – Harmonious Forest Revenge is a 2011 action puzzle platform video game developed and published by Tanukii Studios Limited on DSiWare, for the Nintendo DSi game system.
+Kokopolo – Harmonious Forest Revenge is a 2011 action maze video game developed and published by Tanukii Studios Limited on DSiWare, for the Nintendo DSi game system.
 The game is described by the developers as the "world's first chase-'em-up" and utilizes a hybrid of different gameplay styles, such as maze games, platformers and puzzle elements to create a unique arcade experience.
 In September 2022, the game was re-released for Nintendo 3DS, both physically and digitally, to commemorate its tenth anniversary.